rackerlabs/support-how-to/content/cloud-servers/create-a-cloud-server.md

 type: article
 created_date: '2012-07-17'
 created_by: Rackspace Support
-last_modified_date: '2018-06-06'
+last_modified_date: '2018-09-26'
-last_modified_by: Stephanie Fillmon
+last_modified_by: Kate Dougherty
 product: Cloud Servers
 product_url: cloud-servers
 ---

-Use the following steps to set up a cloud server through the Cloud Control Panel interface.
+Use the following steps to set up a [cloud server](https://www.rackspace.com/cloud/servers) through the Cloud Control Panel interface.

 1. Log in to the [Cloud Control Panel](https://mycloud.rackspace.com) and click **Servers > Cloud Servers** in the top navigation bar.